-If you’re wondering how long it takes skin ripped from waxing to heal, generally speaking the timeline will be around 1-2 weeks.
-That being said, everyone’s skin is different, and some people’s skin can heal faster or slower than others.
+If you’re wondering how long it takes skin ripped from waxing to heal, the timeline will generally be around 1-2 weeks.
+That said, everyone’s skin is different, and some people’s skin can heal faster or slower than others.

 Determining the Cause of a Wax Burn

-While you're doing damage control on the skin, you can be navigating damage control with your client.
-Do the following:
+While you're doing damage control on the skin, you should also determine the cause.
+Evaluate the following: